Bright Brass Brads

 - Paper strips for bracelets

-- Graphic of broom bristles (see below) cut out of cardstock or paper
+- Graphic of bottom part of a broom, cut out of cardstock or paper

-The children will use a brad to fix a broken broom and read and write words that begin with /br/, such as broom, broken, brad, bristles, and brush.
+The children will use a brad to fix a broken broom and will read and write words that begin with /br/, such as broom, broken, brad, bristles, brush, and breeze.

-- Bring brads in a little container filled to the brim.
+- Show brads in a little container filled to the brim.

-- Use a brad to put two paper links together to fix a broken bracelet.
+- Say, “bravo!” when the children use a brad to fix a broken bracelet.

 Use a brad to fix a broken broom

-- Show the children the graphic of the broom with bristles (see below).
+- Show the graphic of the bottom part of a broom.

 Make a brush